Premises Liability

 • Trespassers

 Invitees are those with expressed or implied permission to enter the property for business reasons.
 This may include customers at a movie theater, car repair shop, or grocery store.
 Property owners owe invitees the highest duty of care.
 By law, they are required to maintain the property in a reasonably safe condition, regularly inspect for hazards, warn invitees of unreasonably dangerous conditions, and promptly address any dangers.
 This may include slippery floors, broken railings, or other hazardous conditions on the property.
+Furthermore, our experienced team at Rafi Law Group can help you gather evidence proving the negligence of the property owner, ensuring that all safety measures were adequately assessed and appropriately challenged in court if necessary.

 Licensees refer to anyone who visits a property with permission for non-business reasons.
 For example, if you go to a friend’s house for a barbecue, you are considered a licensee.
 Arizona premises liability laws state that property owners must warn licensees about any concealed dangers or hazardous conditions on the property.
 For child licensees, property owners must take extra precautions to provide adequate warnings of hazardous conditions and take necessary steps to protect the child.
 However, the duty is generally lower than that owed to invitees, and the owner is not necessarily required to actively inspect for hazards.
+Our legal professionals can assist you in understanding your rights as a licensee and support your claims with comprehensive strategies tailored to your specific situation.

 Property owners typically owe no duty of care to adult trespassers (those who enter the property without permission).
 However, they may be held liable if they willfully or wantonly injure the trespasser.
 Furthermore, landlords owe a duty of care to child trespassers.
 The court must prove that the property owner knew a dangerous condition existed, knew that a child was likely to trespass near the condition, and failed to use reasonable care to protect the child from harm.
 Children do not always have the ability to understand or appreciate the dangers of certain conditions.
 Thus, landlords may be held liable for injuries to child trespassers.
+Our team recognizes the complexities of such cases and is prepared to offer legal guidance to ensure all factors are considered to protect the interests of the injured party.

 Arizona Statute of Limitations for Premises Liability

 The time limit for initiating a premises liability claim is 2 years from the date of the injury.
 If the individual who suffered the injury passes away due to those injuries, the statute of limitations becomes 2 years from the date of the person's death.
+It's crucial to act promptly, as failing to file within this period may result in losing your right to compensation.
+Understanding the urgency and the details of your particular case is vital, and it's our commitment to help you navigate these legal timelines effectively.
+We encourage you to consult with our team for prompt action and to ensure all necessary documentation and testimonies are gathered in a timely manner.

-How to Pursue Compensation for Premises Liability
+How to Pursue Compensation for Premises Liability in Phoenix

 Arizona laws set forth specific provisions for how to pursue compensation for premises liability claims.
 In order to seek a financial settlement from a property owner, you must prove one of three things.
 With our Phoenix premises liability lawyer, you can receive thorough legal services as you file the claim and build your case.
+Our adept legal approach includes a comprehensive investigation of the incident scene, consultation with industry experts, and collection of essential evidence to substantiate your claims.
+Collaborating with us ensures a detailed understanding of your rights and the most compelling presentation of your case in or out of the courtroom.

 In a premises liability case, you must prove that either: